At a glance

 Isopropanol is a small, common alcohol — the same compound sold as rubbing alcohol and used in hand sanitizer and countless cleaning products.
 It evaporates readily, which is exactly why it works as a quick-drying solvent and why it shows up so prominently in the air around new foam.

 From a hazard standpoint it is one of the more benign compounds in this Atlas.
 IARC classifies isopropanol itself as Group 3 — not classifiable as to carcinogenicity.
-Peer-reviewed — IARC Group 3 There is an important and commonly-confused footnote: IARC does list "isopropyl alcohol manufacture, strong-acid process" as Group 1, but that classification is about an old industrial process and its byproducts in a factory setting — not about the isopropanol molecule you encounter at home.
+Regulatory — IARC Group 3 There is an important and commonly-confused footnote: IARC does list "isopropyl alcohol manufacture, strong-acid process" as Group 1, but that classification is about an old industrial process and its byproducts in a factory setting — not about the isopropanol molecule you encounter at home.
 Treating rubbing alcohol as a Group 1 carcinogen is a misreading of the classification.

 How it relates to the bedroom